jdolan/ObjectivelyMVC/README.md

 ObjectivelyMVC
 ===

-Object Oriented MVC Framework for OpenGL and SDL2 in c
+Object Oriented MVC Framework for OpenGL and SDL2 in C
 ---

 ObjectivelyMVC is a user interface and interaction framework for [SDL2](http://www.libsdl.org) inspired by